 Statement of Accountability and Responsibility

 The President, through the Vice President for Academic and Student Affairs, shall be responsible for enforcing academic program review policies and procedures.
 The Office of Academic and Student Affairs and the Office of Planning and Institutional Effectiveness shall work with different departments and offices to comply with this policy and develop procedures that will enforce this policy regarding awareness and implementation.
-The Vice Presidents for Academic and Student Affairs and for Planning and Institutional Effectiveness shall have responsibility for making the final recommendation for continuance, remediation or discontinuance to the President.
+The Vice President for Academic and Student Affairs and the Associate Vice President of Planning and Institutional Effectiveness shall have responsibility for making the final recommendation for continuance, remediation or discontinuance to the President.

 SFCC Governing Board approved: 11/10/2008